Adaptive Conformal Prediction by Reweighting Nonconformity Score: Conclusion

 \section{Conclusion}

-Our reweighting strategy based on a Random Forest can improve the PI computed using any nonconformity score.
+In this work, we have significantly enhanced the applicability of the Localized Conformal Prediction framework, which previously only worked on simple models with fewer than five variables, by adapting it for high-dimensional scenarios, accommodating categorical variables, and providing a PAC coverage guarantee.
+Our reweighting strategy based on the Random Forest algorithm can improve the PI computed using any nonconformity score.
 This results in more adaptive PI with marginal, training-conditional, and conditional coverage, making Conformal Predictive Intervals more similar to those produced by traditional statistics.
 This may ease their interpretation in terms of risks and give a clearer relationship between the length of the PI and the uncertainties of a given model $\widehat{\mu}$, thereby allowing for a better understanding of the limitations of $\widehat{\mu}$.